cadonuno/extractallfindings/README.md

-Gets all findings of the specified scan typesfor an application profile and saves them to a.
+Gets all findings of the specified scan types for an all applications saves them to a xlsx file.

 *Note*: This script requires Python 3!